ElsevierSoftwareX/SOFTX_2020_75/docs/model/model_equations.rst

 Principal equations
 ******************************

-This section does not explain all equations in detail, but focuses on a few important equations:
+This section provides introductory explanations for a few central equations of the power sector model DIETERpy uses.
+More equations and explanations will be added subsequently.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    equations/eq_objective
    equations/eq_balance